PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Introduction

-Our main contributions are as follows: \begin{itemize}[itemsep=0em] \item We introduce a supervised, part-aware implicit representation that models each component independently, ensuring both expressiveness and part consistency. \item We demonstrate that our approach serves as a versatile basis for various tasks such as shape reconstruction, optimization, and manipulation, all with the same core decoder network. \item We propose a novel part supervision technique relying on the full shape's SDF and inter-part losses, applicable to both watertight and non-watertight segmentations. \end{itemize} Through comprehensive evaluations, we show that \PSDF{} effectively captures the structure of composite shapes, making it well-suited for engineering applications where part-aware control is essential.
+This combination of simplicity and effectiveness is made possible by the following innovations. \begin{itemize} \item We introduce a supervised, part-aware implicit representation that models each component independently, ensuring both expressiveness and part consistency for composite objects, a key component of which is an innovative decoder that enforces consistency without undue complexity. \item We demonstrate that our approach serves as a versatile basis for various tasks such as shape reconstruction, manipulation, and optimization, all with the same core decoder network. \item We propose a novel part supervision technique relying on the full shape's SDF and inter-part losses, applicable to both watertight and non-watertight segmentations. \end{itemize} Through comprehensive evaluations, we show that \PSDF{} effectively captures the structure of composite shapes, making it well-suited for engineering applications requiring part-aware representation and control.